 Or maybe you need to crop an image but don’t want to crop your original image.

-Some photographers like to make a virtual copy of every image in their catalog and work on it, leaving the original file untouched.
+Some photographers like to make a virtual copy of every image in their catalog and work on it.
+This leaves the original file untouched.

-It’s a workflow preference that is up to you but could be worth considering.
-To create a virtual copy of your image, go to Photo and choose Virtual Copy or hit >Ctrl/CMd + ‘ on your keyboard.
+It’s a workflow preference that is up to you but is worth considering.
+To create a virtual copy of your image, go to Photo and choose Virtual Copy or hit Ctrl (Command) + ‘ on your keyboard.

-Adding your logo to the Lightroom interface gives it a nice personal touch and is easy to set up.
+Adding your logo to the Lightroom images gives it a nice personal touch.
+Plus, it is easy to set up.
 A logo associates you with your brand and should make a good impression.

 Uploading your logo to Lightroom is that simple!

-Pre-Visualise Split Toning Effects to Create a Signature Style
+9. Use Color Grading Effects to Create a Signature Style

-A small amount is often all you need, but it depends on the kind of photography you do.
+A small amount is often all you need.
+But it depends on the kind of photography you do.

-Pre-Visualise Sharpening for Perfect Sharpness
+10. Pre-Visualize Sharpening for Perfect Sharpness

 There are a lot of tips for working more efficiently in Adobe Lightroom for improved workflow.
 We hope this article has given you some Lightroom Classic tips and tricks you didn’t know about.

-Leave a comment with useful advice that has helped when editing your photography in this powerful software program!
+Leave a comment with useful advice that has helped you when editing your photography in this powerful software program!
 We have a full guide on how to use Lightroom for photography you can check out next!